ehlesp/smallab-k8s-pve-guide/G020 - K3s cluster setup 03 ~ Debian VM creation.md

     Choose `Yes` to allow the installer to finally write the changes to disk.

-26. After the partitioning is finished, you'll reach the progress bar of the base system installation:
+26. After the partitioning is finished, you'll see the progress bar for the base system installation:

     ![Installing the base system screen](images/g020/debian_vm_install_os_installer_base_system_installation.webp "Installing the base system screen")

     The Debian installer will need a bit of time to finish this task.

-27. When the base system is installed, you'll see the following dialog:
+27. When the base system is installed, the following dialog appears:

     ![Additional media scan dialog](images/g020/debian_vm_install_os_installer_additional_media.webp "Additional media scan dialog")

-    You do not have any additional media to use, so just answer `No` to this dialog.
+    Since you do not have any additional media to use, just answer `No` to this dialog.

 28. The following step is about setting the right mirror servers location for your `apt` configuration: